viktors-telle/personal-blog/content/blog/podcasts-that-i-recommend-listening-to/index.md

 ## The College Investor Audio Show

 Again podcast covering finances and investing.
 I watched some episodes on topics that interested me at a particular time.
+For example,

+* The Cheapest Investing Platforms and Robo-advisors.
+* 6 Ideas to Diversify Your Income Streams
+* How To Invest In Stocks

 [Link to Spotify](https://open.spotify.com/show/2WtF5XvOdiNNLSXbkPmvLa?si=FqYbpLBpT12V267ITgKpWw)